kataras/iris/README.md

  - WWW to non WWW
 - View system supporting more than six template engines, you can still use anything you like
 - Highly scalable rich render (Markdown, JSON, JSONP, XML...)
+- Easy to read JSON, XML and Form data from request, able to change each of the default decoders
-- Websocket API similar to socket.io
+- Websocket-only API similar to socket.io
 - Hot Reload
 - Typescript integration + Web IDE
 - Checks for updates at startup